kotarohara/jts-scala-practice/README.md

-# jts-scala-tutorial
+# jts-scala-practice
-I'm keeping these examples so I don't forget how to use the JTS library from Scala.
+How to use Java Topology Suite from scala.